Pine barren vernal ponds are a rare ecological community in New York State. Photo credit: Sarah Clarkin

 Uses

-The Fox parcel is open to the public from dawn to dusk.
-Unleashed dogs, dumping, unauthorized vehicles, unauthorized fires, camping, horseback riding, hunting, fishing and trapping are prohibited.
+The Fox parcel is owned by New York State and is open to the public from dawn to dusk.
+Unleashed dogs, dumping, unauthorized vehicles, unauthorized fires, camping, horseback riding are prohibited.
+Hunting and trapping are permitted in season.

 Directions